dagota12/pl_language/docs/developer_documentation.md

 # Developer Documentation

+## AmhPy Programming Language

+AmhPy is a custom programming language designed specifically for educational purposes, targeting Ethiopian developers who are new to programming.
+The language combines English and Amharic (አማርኛ) keywords, making programming concepts more accessible to Ethiopian students while teaching fundamental programming principles.

 ## Architecture Overview

-This document explains the design and implementation of our custom programming language.
+This document explains the design and implementation of AmhPy.
 The language implementation consists of four main components:

 1. **Lexer**: Converts source code into tokens
 2. **Parser**: Transforms tokens into an Abstract Syntax Tree (AST)